jerryhgladinet/docs/deploy/source/chapter05.rst

 For specific cluster manager and tenant manager administration interface, please reference the CentreStack Admin Guide.

-For the deployment guide, we will only show how to add tenant and what the entry web page looks like for a tenant administrator.
+For the deployment guide, we will only show how to add each tenant and what the entry web page looks like for a tenant administrator.

 Add Tenant